Trick (1999 film)

 Trick is a 1999 American gay-themed romantic comedy film directed by Jim Fall and starring Christian Campbell, John Paul Pitoc, Miss Coco Peru, and Tori Spelling.
 Independently produced by Eric d'Arbeloff, Ross Katz, and Fall, the film was written by Jason Schafer.
-Trick premiered at the Sundance Film Festival in January 1999 and was later released theatrically by Fine Line Features that July.
+It premiered at the Sundance Film Festival in January 1999 and was later released theatrically by Fine Line Features that July.
 The film grossed $2 million at the United States box office, which was seen by Fine Line Features as "credible business".

-In 2018, plans for a sequel to the film were announced.
-Initially, the sequel was planned for a 2019 release.
+Since its release, the film has been considered a gay cult classic.
+It was later adapted as a stage musical, titled Trick!
+The Musical, in 2025, with book and lyrics by Schafer and music by Arthur LaFrentz Bacon.

 Plot

 Gabriel, an office temp by day and aspiring Broadway composer by night, makes eye contact with Mark, a go-go dancer at a gay bar.
 The two meet again in the subway the same night, and go back to Gabriel's place to have sex.
 They are thwarted in the attempt first by Gabriel's aspiring actress friend Katherine, who is obsessed with her role in an adaptation of Salomé set in a women's prison, and then by Gabriel's roommate Rich, who returns home with his girlfriend Judy and has similar (and conflicting) plans for the apartment.

 Gabriel and Rich argue over which of them should get to use the apartment that night, and decide to settle the matter with a coin toss.
 When Gabriel loses the coin toss and he and Mark have to leave, Gabriel seeks out his friend Perry to request the use of Perry's place.
 Unfortunately, as Perry escorts Gabriel and Mark there, they run into Perry's ex-boyfriend.
 Perry and his ex tearfully reconcile and they go back to Perry's, frustrating Gabriel and Mark yet again.
 The two then decide to hit a gay club for some dancing.
 There, a malicious drag queen, Miss Coco, corners Gabriel in the restroom.
 She badmouths Mark to Gabriel, telling him of the time they tricked – which sounds very much like how Gabriel and Mark met – and how Mark left abruptly after climaxing, leaving her with a fake phone number to boot.
 Crushed by this news, Gabriel decides to take off.